WSE Teaching Policies and Guidelines

 Requirement for collection of work in electronic formats

-All student work collected in electronic formats should be submitted through the Canvas LMS or tools integrated and accessed via Canvas such as Gradescope and GitHub Classroom.
+All student work collected in electronic formats should be submitted through the Canvas LMS or tools integrated and accessed via Canvas such as Digication, Gradescope and GitHub Classroom.
 In cases where this is not the practice, faculty are responsible for providing a written plan to their department by the first day of classes explaining how and where they are storing such submissions and how these can be accessed by the department in case of an emergency.

 Many things can happen to disrupt our work throughout a semester.
 This can include illness or incapacitation of faculty or teaching assistants in addition to weather and public health-related eventualities.
 To ensure that we maintain access to the work our students have completed and continue to offer the best academic experience possible even when difficult situations arise, it is essential that all student work is stored in a place that will be accessible to the university even if you or your teaching assistants are unavailable.
 Preferentially, work contributing to a student’s grade should be submitted via the university Canvas site, which is our centrally supported learning management system.